How Dangerous is a BJJ Brown Belt? | Explained

 - Black

-How Long Does it Take to go From Brown Belt to Black Belt?
+How Long Does it Take to Go From Brown Belt to Black Belt?

 The average time between brown belt to black belt is between 1-2 years.
-In order to be eligible for a brown belt, the student must be at least 18 years old have had a purple belt for at least 18 months.
-After a purple belt, it normally takes 3-4 years to obtain a brown belt.
-However, there are always exceptions to the rule, which is where the 18 months come in.
+To be eligible for a brown belt, the student must be at least 18 years old and have had a purple belt for at least 18 months.